Death row inmate Richard Glossip's murder conviction could be vacated after he avoided execution 3 times - KTVZ

 3 last meals and expecting to die again and again

-Glossip has been on the verge of execution three times before, even being served three separate last meals, his attorney Don Knight told CNN earlier this year.
+Glossip has been on the verge of execution three times before, even being served three separate last meals, Knight told CNN earlier this year.

 He was first convicted of capital murder and sentenced in 1998, but that was overturned in 2001 because of ineffective defense counsel.